yogurt-foundation/yogurt-css-documentation/docs/typography/font-family.md

 ## Font Family

-Utilities for manipulating the font family of an element.
+Utilities for sets the font family.

 ### Class